AWalterJackson/GI-PJ2/README.txt

 Graphics were handled using SharpDX, and standard draw methods along with lighting and shading models.
 The camera is set to follow the player, at a slight angle from vertical.
+Player and enemy entities are shaded differently to the background, this is so that when an enemy dies, the explosion does not obscure vision of the player.

 The external code we used for this assignment is the algorithm for the diamond square algorithm, and the framework was based on tutorial/workshop code.
 The diamond square algorithm was used as decribed by the Wikipedia article (https://en.wikipedia.org/wiki/Diamond-square_algorithm), and was based on work done in project 1.
+The multiple point light shader model is a heavily modified adaptation of the phong shader used in Lab 8.

+Created by:
+Alexander Jackson, awj, 587332
+David Toulmin, dtoulmin, 638541
+Aaron Priestley, apriestley, 638524